Writer's Games Tips & Events

 Use the menu below to jump to the selected section.
-It is recommended that you read the tips and hints to reap the most benefit from the competition.
+We recommend reading the tips/hints to reap the most benefit from this competition.
 The list of possible Events is a good place to take notes.

 Tips & Hints for Gamers